 - Psychogenic polydipsia: Average person with normal renal function must drink more than 18L per day to drop sodium, or more than 2L in an hour (e.g. fraternity hazing).

 - Acute renal failure or CKD: Not producing urine, thus water intake can easily exceed output.
 Dialysis patients hyponatremic predialysis.

 - SIADH: Diagnosis of exclusion.
 Urine osmolality >300 mmol/L. Check thyroid panel, cortisol.
 Patients have very low urine outputs.
 ADH dramatically lowers water excretion → thus, water intake easily exceeds water output.
 Often transient and due to stressors e.g. lung disease, surgery, trauma.
-If persistent, then looks for causes of like CNS or lung disease and consider imaging.
-Treatment is fluid restriction, increased solute load (with salt tabs), and low dose loop diuretic (blunts action of ADH by altering medullary concentration gradient for water).
+If persistent, then look for causes like CNS or lung disease, and consider imaging.
+Treatment is fluid restriction, increased solute load (with salt tabs, or Ure-Na), and low dose loop diuretic (blunts action of ADH by altering medullary concentration gradient for water).

 - Meds that cause SIADH: SSRIs, anti-seizure medications, sulfonylureas, opioid narcotics

 - Urine sodium is low in volume depletion, heart failure, and cirrhosis.
 If on diuretic, then urine sodium falsely elevated.

 - Uric acid: In cases of decreased renal perfusion (e.g. heart failure and hypovolemia) uric acid increases.
 In SIADH uric acid is suppressed and drops below normal.

 - Vaptans: Antagonize action of ADH in the kidney.
 Risk for liver toxicity/acute hepatic failure.